infinum/dotnet-handbook/Api/REST.md

 ### Controllers

 API controllers should be used to separate actions by entities.
-Usually, controllers are able to return array of entities, therefore they should be named in plural.
+Usually, controllers are able to return an array of entities, therefore they should be named in the plural.
 Giving meaningful and consistent names to controllers will result in cleaner code and cleaner routes.
 The name should be followed by the suffix "Controller" as it is a keyword in .NET that is handled in routing.

 ``` c#
 [ApiVersion("1.0")]